 Dar es Salaam

 On a one week excursion to Dar es Salaam, Tanzania’s largest city, you’ll live in a guest house near the University of Dar es Salaam, where you’ll hear lectures from the university’s professors.
 You will also go on a brief safari at Mikumi National Park, where you can see some of Tanzania’s famous wildlife in their natural environment and learn more about mammals, birds, and reptiles and their habitats.
+You will also engage in national conservation efforts and private ecotourism ventures, considering the complexities and outcomes of case studies in natural resource management from multiple standpoints, including those of local communities.

 In Zanzibar, you’ll visit Chumbe Island Coral Park, a privately owned marine sanctuary on an island off Zanzibar’s southeast coast.
 The park is home to the rare coconut crab and a stunning coral reef.
 During this one-day excursion, you will be introduced to low-impact tourism and environmental education.